“If a window of opportunity appears, don’t pull down the shade”

 Take a look at opportunity cost illustration below.

 To understand the importance of opportunity cost, one has to simply reflect on some of the poor choices once-prominent brands made in creating their demise.
 While Kodak invented the first digital camera, they decided not to embrace digital photography, fearful it would cannibalize their film sales.
 Motorola, the once-dominant leader in mobile phones, neglected to timely leverage their best-selling RAZR into a smartphone, which, coupled with competition from Google and Apple, led to a decline from $43 billion in revenue in 2006 to $22 billion in just four years later in 2010.

 You can evaluate opportunity cost in discrete situations, such as the return on investment of one HR system versus another HR system.
 Though, opportunity cost becomes more important when you are evaluating investments across the business model.
 An organization has a scarce amount of resources in the form of people, time, and budgets, and how strategic leaders allocate the investment of these resources largely determines the value the organization will create.

-Allocating budget, people and time to one initiative or function negates the investment of those resources in other initiatives and functions.
+Allocating budget, people and time to one initiative or function negate the investment of those resources in other initiatives and functions.
 And, if those other initiatives and functions offer a better potential return on the investment of budget, people, and time, then the organization will incur an opportunity cost.
-Allocating the scarce resources of time, people and budget is one of the most difficult, yet important activities of strategic leaders, for those decisions are the first steps to a path of success or failure.
+Allocating the scarce resources of time, people and budget is one of the most difficult, yet important activities of strategic leaders, for those decisions, are the first steps to a path of success or failure.

 How do I minimize opportunity costs?